Code-Institute-Submissions/village-winery/README.md

       Links will open the desired social media platform in a separate tab so the users can still remain on the page they are currently on.
       Once hovered over the social media links it will wrap the icon with the same color scheme as other clickable links to follow the consistency throughout the entire website.
 * Color scheme

+    * Color palette for the website has been generated using [Colormind](http://colormind.io).
+    Carefully selected color scheme with the idea in mind to create harmonious and  aesthetically pleasing website where users would want to remain longer.

 <p> <img src="assets/README photos/colors.PNG" width="650" height="200" alt="Color scheme"></p>

 * Fonts